Spatially Varying Deep Functional Neural Network: Application in Large-Scale Crop Yield Prediction: Midwest crop yield prediction

 Standard deep learning hyperparameters, such as learning rate, decay rate, number of epochs, and validation split, have been found to exert minimal influence on prediction performance when set within reasonable ranges.
 Consequently, we fix these at standard values, and also adopt the popular sigmoid activation function, in line with \citep{Thind2023}.
 We identified several key hyperparameters that significantly affect prediction accuracy.
 These include: the number of Fourier basis functions ($M$) used to capture temporal variability in $\beta_{ik}(\bds,t)$ within the first hidden layer; the number of MRTS basis functions ($P$) for modeling spatial variability in $\beta_{ik}(\bds,t)$; the number of basis functions ($H$) for approximating the spatial random effect process $\eta_i(\bds)$; the number of hidden layers ($L$); and the number of neurons per layer ($N$).
 We determine the optimal configuration of these hyperparameters through cross-validation.

 To illustrate the sensitivity of prediction accuracy to the number of basis functions, $B$, $M$, $P$, and $H$, we conducted experiments to examine how the corresponding 5-fold cross-validation (CV) errors vary with each of these parameters.
-Although the number of Fourier basis functions $B$ is not a hyperparameter of the DSNet model, it can still affect prediction accuracy and is therefore included in this analysis.
-To isolate the effect of each parameter, we fix all other hyperparameters at reasonable values and vary only the parameter of interest.
-The results are presented in Figure~\ref{figure:tune}.
+Although the number of Fourier basis functions $B$ is not a hyperparameter of the SVD-funNet model, it can still affect prediction accuracy and is therefore included in this analysis. \black{To isolate the effect of each hyperparameter, we vary one parameter at a time while fixing all others at values suggested by earlier experiments.
+For hyperparameters that have not yet been selected, we manually explore their effects over a predefined set of candidate values.
+Although different combinations of the remaining hyperparameters may inflate or deflate the overall 5-fold cross-validation errors associated with a given hyperparameter, we found that the general pattern, particularly the pronounced error dips over certain ranges, remains consistent.} The results are presented in Figure~\ref{figure:tune}.
 For $B$, $M$, and $P$, the range from 3 to 51 sufficiently captures the trend in CV errors as the parameter increases.
 In contrast, for $H$, we use a wider range (35 to 250) since the CV errors decrease more gradually with increasing $H$.

 Figure~\ref{figure:tune}(a) shows that the effect of $B$, the number of Fourier basis functions used to expand $X_k(\bds, t)$, on prediction accuracy stabilizes after an elbow point at approximately $B = 15$.
 This suggests that, once $B$ is large enough to capture the dynamics of the functional predictor, the model’s performance becomes relatively insensitive to its precise value.
 Based on these exploratory results, we fix $B = 21$ for registering the functional inputs in model training and no longer treat it as a hyperparameter.
 In Figures~\ref{figure:tune}(b) and (c), the CV error initially decreases with increasing $M$ or $P$ and then rises after reaching a minimum.
 This indicates that using too many basis functions in the functional weights, whether for temporal variability using Fourier basis ($M$) or for spatial variability using MRTS ($P$), can lead to overfitting and degrade predictive performance.
 These observations highlight the importance of tuning $M$ and $P$ during model training.
 Figure~\ref{figure:tune}(d) shows that CV error remains relatively stable once a sufficiently large value of $H$ is reached, although a slight increase in error is observed for very large values of $H$, suggesting possibly mild overfitting.